Collaborative for Fresh Produce

 Model & Strategy

-Simon Powell is the Chief Operating Officer for the North Texas Food Bank.
+Simon Powell is the former COO for the North Texas Food Bank.
 A successful supply chain and operations executive, Simon has developed execution and strategic planning expertise through his prior experience with Fortune 100 companies.
 In his role as COO, Simon manages all operations and information technology functions – and provides vision, leadership, and management to ensure that the Food Bank has in place the proper operational controls, administrative and reporting procedures, and systems.

-By 2022, CFP’s goal s to ship more than 200M pounds of produce across more than 10 states.
+By 2022, CFP’s goal s to ship more than 200M pounds of produce to food banks across the nation.